Math Level 7

 The decision about which course depends on your academic goal.
 To get you started, here are some sample pathways.
 An academic advisor will help you decide on courses during advising.

-I am pursuing a field such as Psychology, Communications or the Arts
+I am pursuing a field such as Communications, Arts or Liberal Arts/ Liberal Studies

 Your math path may be: